LucHermitte/local_vimrc/README.md

 * When several people are using Vim, it's easier to ask them to install a same plugin instead of asking them to maintain and adapt their respective `.vimrc`

 ### Project plugin
-There exist a quite old (which does mean bad) plugin dedicated to the management of project configuration.
+There exist a quite old (which does NOT mean bad) plugin dedicated to the management of project configuration.
 I've never used it, I won't be able to tell you why `local_vimrc` solution is better or not.

 ### Plugins similar to local_vimrc